aio-libs/aiocache/docs/serializers.rst

     >>> from aiocache.serializers import PickleSerializer
     cache = SimpleMemoryCache(serializer=PickleSerializer())

+Currently the following are built in:

+- DefaultSerializer: ideal for storing str values.
+- PickleSerializer: ideal for storing any Python object.
+- JsonSerializer: ideal for storing in json format.

 In case the current serializers are not covering your needs, you can always define your custom serializer as shown in ``examples/serializer_class.py``.

 By default cache backends assume they are working with ``str`` types.
 If your custom implementation transform data to bytes, you will need to set the class attribute ``encoding`` to ``None``.